Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 Upgrade Tips

 Check your PSU first.
-Before any other upgrade, look up your current PSU model and confirm wattage plus the ATX specification.
+Before any other upgrade, look up your current PSU model and confirm wattage plus ATX specification.
 An ATX 2.x PSU powering a 180W+ GPU with a transient spike can trip the OCP (overcurrent protection) and crash your system.
 This is the most common “mystery crash” after a GPU upgrade.

 Verify M.2 slot versions.
 Open your motherboard’s manual or download the spec sheet.
 M.2 Key M slots can be PCIe 3.0 x4, PCIe 4.0 x4, or SATA — and the SSD you install runs at whichever speed the slot supports.
 The SN7100 won’t damage itself in a 3.0 slot; it just won’t reach 7,250 MB/s.